 The focal point of the battlefield command post is the map.
 Through interactions with the map, the commander and staff collaborate to build a common operating picture.
 This common operating picture displays the area of operations, the militarily significant features of the terrain, the locations of adversary and friendly forces, and the evolving plan.
 A generation ago, planning centered on a paper map, its overlays of acetate covered with marks of grease pencils wielded by the staff members congregated around it.
-Today the paper map has been replaced with a digitized map projected onto a large-screen display.
+Today the paper map has been replaced in brigade and larger headquarters with a digitized map projected onto a largescreen display.
 The grease pencil has become a mouse that officers use to draw objects or select pre-computed overlays from a pull-down menu of options.
 The map and overlays are stored in the computer as data structures, are processed by algorithms that can generate in seconds products it would take soldiers many hours of tedious effort to duplicate, and can be sent instantly to relevant consumers anywhere on the Global Information Grid (GIG).

 Advanced automated geospatial tools (AAGTs) transform commercial geographic information systems (GIS) into useful military services for Network Centric Operations.
 Because of their basis in commercial GIS, they have widespread applicability to fire, police, disaster relief, and other problems characterized by a command hierarchy.
 The advanced situation awareness provided by AAGTs can do much more than simply speed up calculations.
 They are changing the way military operations are conducted.
-Development of the tools is shaped by military necessity, but as the new century dawns, the decision making process itself is being shaped by the automated tools that provide warfighters with a more robust situational awareness
+The development of tools is shaped by military necessity, but as the new century dawns, the decision making process itself is being shaped by the automated tools that provide warfighters with more robust situational awareness.

 This reality of 21st Century Command and Control places a major responsibility on researchers who develop tools to support soldiers as they perform their duties.
-It is essential that we accurately assess the value of the tools we develop to planning and situation awareness, and use this assessment to shape future research and development efforts.
+It is essential that we accurately assess the value of the tools we develop with respect to planning processes and situation awareness.
+These assessments can then be used to shape future research and development efforts.

-Intense research and development efforts are underway at many organizations, funded by different agencies, to move the state of the art forward and to push the latest generation of AAGTs into the field to meet the current urgent need.
+Intense research and development efforts are underway in many organizations, funded by different agencies, with the goal of moving the state of the art forward and pushing the latest generation of AAGTs into the field to meet the current urgent need.
 A rapid development and procurement process is necessary if we are to provide warfighters with tools that provide force multipliers and save lives.

-Research indicates that sound methodolgies for assessing the value of decision support tools for task performance, coupled with effective development processes that make use of the feedback thus obtained, can dramatically improve the effectiveness of decision support (Adelman, 1994; Boehm, et al., 1984; Hicks and Hartson, 1993).
+Research indicates that sound methodolgies for assessing the value of decision support tools for task performance, coupled with effective development processes that make use of the feedback thus obtained, can dramatically improve the effectiveness of decision support (Adelman, 1992; Boehm, et al., 1984; Hicks and Hartson, 1993).